lauracappelli/credit-scoring/README.md

 This project, realized in collaboration with **Banca Intesa Sanpaolo**, aims to develop an algorithm that uses quantum computing features to solve the financial problem of the credit rating scale definition.
 More in details, the goal is to categorize $n$ counterparts into $m$ grades according to several constraints.

 At the beginning of the collaboration, we implement the notebook `read_dataset.ipynb`.
 This notebook reads the dataset of the counterpats provided by Intesa Sanpaolo and performs some statistical analyses on it.
+Note: The dataset cannot be shared; for demonstration purposes, for the orher script we implemented functions that generate random datasets.

-The code that solves the rating scale definition problem requires some Python packages, such as [dwave-hybrid](https://docs.ocean.dwavesys.com/en/stable/docs_hybrid/sdk_index.html)).
+The code that solves the rating scale definition problem requires some Python packages, such as [dwave-hybrid](https://docs.ocean.dwavesys.com/en/stable/docs_hybrid/sdk_index.html).
 We used a Conda environment created as follows:

 ```
 conda create -n <env_name> python=3.13.2